microsoft/AzureAppForMicrosoftTeams/Documentation.md

 ## Add the Azure app to your team
-Download the manifest file from [here](https://google.com) and upload it as a custom app and install it to the team of your choice.
+Download the [manifest](https://google.com) and upload it as a custom app and install it to the team of your choice.
 > ![Add as custom app](./teams/add-as-custom-app.PNG)

 Upon installing, a welcome message is displayed as shown in the following image.
 Use the @azure handle to start interacting with the app.